keptlocal

 Why are PDFs so large?

 A PDF is a container format.
 It can hold text (as actual characters), vector graphics (as drawing instructions), raster images (as pixel data), fonts, metadata, and more.
-The dominant contributor to file size varies by document type:
+The dominant contributor to file size varies by document type.

-• Scanned PDFs: a scanned page is a photograph of paper.
+Embedded images are almost always the largest component.
+A slide deck with high-resolution stock photos is large because those photos are large.
+Scanned PDFs are a specific case worth understanding: a scanned page is a photograph of paper.
 A colour scan of one A4 page at 300 DPI produces an image of 2480 × 3508 pixels — roughly 25 megapixels.
 Stored as JPEG at reasonable quality, that is 500 KB–2 MB per page.
 A 100-page scanned document is easily 100–200 MB before any compression.

-• Embedded fonts: PDFs embed font data so the document renders identically on every device.
+Fonts are the less obvious culprit — and the one that surprised me most when I first started pulling PDFs apart.
+PDFs embed font data so the document renders identically on every device.
 A document using three different font families, each with multiple weights, may carry 1–3 MB of font data before a single word of content is counted.
 Subsetting — embedding only the characters actually used — is a common optimisation that reduces this significantly.
+Some tools export PDFs with images stored as raw uncompressed bitmaps rather than JPEG or PNG; the same photograph at the same resolution is 10–20× larger uncompressed.
+And PDFs assembled by merging other PDFs sometimes contain duplicated fonts, colour profiles, or images — the same resource embedded multiple times because each source document carried its own copy.

 What compression actually does